Ubuntu i3 Installation

 sh ubuntu-srvr-post-install-i3.sh

-Step 6: After the option above, you will see the option below, and answer n (for no) to keep the default desktop-type computer settings or y (for yes) to change to laptop-type computer settings, then you will see “All done, you can now run other commands or reboot the PC” when the script is finished
+Step 6: After the option above, you will see the option below for what type of computer are you using, and answer 1 for Desktop, or 2 for Laptop, then you will see “All done, you can now run other commands or reboot the PC” when the script is finished

-The option below lets you change to laptop configs for
+The option below lets you select a configuration

 Step 7: Reboot the PC